avito-tech/Mixbox/README.md

 Powerful E2E UI testing framework for iOS.

-Currently it is used in Avito, where we have 700+ E2E UI tests, about 90% of them are green and they helped us to reduce manual testing for already 2 years.
-We run about 25% on PR and we are working towards executing 100% of tests on pull request, partially by switching from Black Box E2E to Gray Box testing.
-We are running those tests on 3 platforms and it takes ~40 minutes (total duration of tests is 30+ hours), because we are using [Emcee](https://github.com/avito-tech/Emcee), a test runner that runs tests on multiple machines (note that Mixbox doesn't require Emcee).
-We're writing Gray Box tests too (where we mock classes, network and everything), but we just started.
+Currently it is used in Avito, where we have 700+ E2E UI tests (called black box tests in Mixbox), 3900+ gray box tests that are more atomic and check single things on single screens and are very fast (last 6 seconds on average).
+We like to recommend [Emcee](https://github.com/avito-tech/Emcee), a test runner that runs tests on multiple machines (note that Mixbox doesn't require Emcee and vice versa), it allows us to run 10 hours of tests on PR in just 20 minutes or so (we have about 30-50 pull requests a day), we have about 150 apple machines.

-If you are enthusiastic about using it in your company, file us an issue.
-We are making it to be usable by community, however, it is not our main goal.
+We made Mixbox to be usable by community, however, it is not our main goal.
+If you don't understand something, file us an issue.

 ## Features